 I sorted out what makes etiquette important.
 I've also shared my funny experiences for you to laugh and learn from, too!.

-Some people today push good manners at the back of the burner.
-They argue that formalities are of the past.
-But regardless of how people look at propriety, good behavior has never been out of style nor will it ever be.
+Some people today argue that formalities are of the past.
+They seem to take little value on why etiquette is important.
+But regardless, good behavior has never been out of style nor will it ever be.
 Lack of etiquette, whether from man or woman is something that bothers us immensely.

 If you speak rudely, you will be disliked; if you eat voraciously, you will be looked at; if you sit sloppily, you lack manners; even when talking on the phone, you need a certain decorum, and along with sending emails, there are etiquette rules to observe.

 All these denote one thing - etiquette is part of every day.
 I sorted out what makes it extremely important.